-No single WooCommerce SEO strategy will magically skyrocket your products to the top of Google.
+No single WooCommerce SEO tips will magically skyrocket your products to the top of Google.
 But if you want your pages to have any chance of showing up in search results, then there are some simple steps you should be taking every time you add a new product.

 Ranking higher in search results will drive more organic traffic to your site, boosting your sales without requiring you to spend more on advertising.

 For best results, you’ll want to implement a robust, white-hat SEO strategy that incorporates both on-site optimizations and off-site link building.
 But if you’re new to SEO, the following tips are a great place to start.

 1) Optimize your product titles

 This does not mean stuffing a ton of keywords into your titles.
 By “optimize,” we mean you should make sure that you actually describe your product with words that people are searching for.

 For example, if you have a pillow, don’t use only a branded name, like “Mr. Fluffy.”
 Call it a pillow.